crystaldba/postgres-mcp/README.md

     In an ideal world, we might want to assess the cost of the storage and the benefit of improved performance in monetary terms.
     However, there is a simpler and more practical approach: to look at the changes in relative terms.
     Most people would agree that a 100x performance improvement is worth it, even if the storage cost is 2x.
-    In our implementation, use a configurable parameter to set this threshold.
+    In our implementation, we use a configurable parameter to set this threshold.
     By default, we require the change in the log (base 10) of the performance improvement to be 2x the difference in the log of the space cost.
     This works out to allowing a maximum 10x increase in space for a 100x performance improvement.